Abhijeetdubey1209/Image_Gallary/Readme.md

 2. Open the project in Android Studio.

 3. Build and run the project on an emulator or a physical device
+## Usage

+This app can be used to display images in vertical gallery view.
+You can import and export images to the gallery using buttons.
 ## Contributing

 If you would like to contribute to this project, you are most welcome to fork this repo and add changes.